tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/TRTCCalling Web 相关_intl_en.md

 ## Environment

 [](id:e1)
-### What browsers does the TRTC SDK for web support?
+### What browsers does the TRTC Web SDK support?
 For details about browser support, please see [Browsers Supported](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-05-info-browser.html).
-If your browser is not listed in the above document, you can open [the TRTC compatibility check page](https://web.sdk.qcloud.com/trtc/webrtc/demo/detect/index.html) with the browser to test whether it fully supports WebRTC.
+If your browser is not listed in the above document, you can open the [TRTC compatibility check](https://web.sdk.qcloud.com/trtc/webrtc/demo/detect/index.html) page with the browser to test whether it fully supports WebRTC.

 [](id:e2)
 ### How do I test my current network quality?